Veal Marsala is a simple, yet elegant entree that can be made in a matter of minutes. This version is free of the top 8 allergens.

 - 2 tablespoons fresh chopped parsley

-Sprinkle the veal cutlets with slat and pepper.
+- Sprinkle the veal cutlets with salt and pepper.
 Dredge each slice in potato flour and shake off the excess.